isomerpages/imda-codesg/pages/features-content/2018-12-27-humble-beginnings-to-grand-plans–digital-making-at-plmgs.md

 “We were willing to give it a try, be it successful or not.
 There will be struggles in terms of workload and constraints, but I believe ultimately every teacher wants the best for his/her students,” Mr. Liew adds.

-If you are an educator who would like to learn more about how to make digital making a part of your school’s learning journey, click [here](/in-schools/digital-maker/overview/).

 Useful links:<br>
 https://www.imda.gov.sg/digitalmaker<br>
 https://www.plmgss.moe.edu.sg/